Teh Tarik (Delicious Frothy, Milky Tea)

 I grew up in a non drinking family, so tea was always, and still is, the drink of choice.
 Not unlike here in the UK, everyone goes “cup of tea?”.

-My granddad used to break a handful of Jacob’s plain crackers and drop them into his tea – teh tarik or not – letting them soak, then eating them with a spoon!
+My grandpa used to break a handful of Jacob’s plain crackers and drop them into his milky tea – teh tarik or not – letting them soak, then eating them with a spoon!
 Lol, sounds gross, doesn’t it?

 And that’s exactly what my kids say when they find me indulging in this nostalgic exercise!
 Come on, it’s just like dunking your biscuits, except that these ones are getting a soak while they’re at it!